The Heart of Amsterdam

 Yet, fewer and fewer locals visit this colorful city area.

-That's why the neighborhoods’ cultural gems start collaborating.
+That's why the neighborhoods’ cultural institutions start collaborating.

 As a collective ‘Culturele Wallen’ makes culture visible, art tangible, and fringes palpable